ZihadHossainNayem/Splash-Image-Sharing-Web-App/README.md

 ### User Management
 - **User Profiles:** Each user has a profile displaying their images, public information, user-specific galleries, and favorited images.
+- - **User Information Update:** Users can update their profile information, including name, avatar, and other relevant details.
 - **Following/Follower System:** Users can follow others, showcasing follower/following lists on profiles.

 ### Search Functionality